justinngo-phong/RISC-V-Simulator/README.md

 # RISC-V-Simulator
 A RISC-V simulator with five pipelined stages and hazard detection and handling.
+Written by: Justin Ngo
+Last updated on: 3/19/2023

 ## Description
 This is a RISC-V simulator with five stages: